-SP150 Studies in Communication
+SP150 Studies in Communication 1-3 credits

 A special topics course in communication which may include interpersonal communication, nonverbal communication, advanced oral interpretation, theatre practice or forensics.
 The subtitle on the schedule of courses for a particular semester indicates specific content.
 Credit varies from one to three hours.
 The course may be repeated if the content changes.
 (DD)